gerivanc/dnapass-password-generator/README.md

 ---

 # 🛡️ Security
-For security vulnerabilities, follow the process in Security instead of opening a public issue.
+For security vulnerabilities, follow the process in [SECURITY.md](https://github.com/gerivanc/dnapass-password-generator/blob/main/SECURITY.md) instead of opening a public issue.
 We recommend using a password manager and enabling 2FA for enhanced security.
-See the [Security](https://github.com/gerivanc/dnapass-password-generator/blob/main/LICENSE.md) for details.

 ---

 # 📅 Changelog
-See the [Changelog](https://github.com/gerivanc/dnapass-password-generator/blob/main/CHANGELOG.md) for a detailed history of changes to this project.
+See the [CHANGELOG.md](https://github.com/gerivanc/dnapass-password-generator/blob/main/CHANGELOG.md) for a detailed history of changes to this project.

 ---

 # 📄 License
 This project is licensed under the MIT License.
-See the [License](https://github.com/gerivanc/dnapass-password-generator/blob/main/LICENSE.md) for details.
+See the [LICENSE.md](https://github.com/gerivanc/dnapass-password-generator/blob/main/LICENSE.md) for details.

 ---